gongahkia/personal-wiki/Scrapy.md

 * open-source and collaborative web crawling framework specifically for Python
 * powerful tool for data mining, automation, and building custom web crawlers
-* capable of handling large-scale scraping tasks since base is built on Twisted *(asynchronous networking framework)*
+* capable of handling large-scale scraping tasks because base is built on Twisted *(asynchronous networking framework)*
 * extracts website data, processes it, then stores it to the following target outputs
     * `.json` *(JSON)*: lightweight and widely-used data interchange format ideal for web applications and APIs
     * `.csv` *(CSV)*: comma-separated values is a simple format used to store tabular data, compatible with applications like Excel, Google Sheets, and most databases